Interactive Steatosis Mapper: liver CT attenuation reading with estimated MRI-PDFF and histological grade.

 Historically, radiologists frequently evaluated steatosis using the Liver-Spleen difference or ratio, collectively known as the Liver Attenuation Index (LAI).

 The Logic: A normal liver is typically 5 to 10 HU brighter than the spleen.
-A Liver-Spleen difference of ≤ -10 HU (the liver is 10 units darker than the spleen) is a highly validated metric that strongly correlates with ≥ S2 steatosis and MRI-PDFF.
+A Liver-Spleen difference of ≤ -10 HU strongly correlates with ≥ S2 steatosis and MRI-PDFF.

 Why use absolute HU (≤ 40) in this tool instead of LAI?

-• Field of View: In opportunistic screening (particularly chest CTs), the spleen is frequently not fully visible, making LAI impossible to calculate.
+- Field of View: In opportunistic screening (particularly chest CTs), the spleen is frequently not fully visible.

-• Splenic Disease: Anemia, portal hypertension, or splenic congestion can alter spleen attenuation, introducing errors into the ratio.
+- Splenic Disease: Anemia, portal hypertension, or splenic congestion can alter spleen attenuation, introducing errors.

-• Global Standardization: Massive cohort studies have proven that an absolute liver attenuation of ≤ 40 HU is robust enough to stand on its own for diagnosing moderate-to-severe fat without needing an internal splenic control.
+- Global Standardization: Massive cohort studies prove an absolute liver attenuation of ≤ 40 HU is robust enough to diagnose moderate-to-severe fat without an internal splenic control.

 Comments